 3. Incorporate avocados into your diet

 Avocados have a low glycemic index and contain polyunsaturated and monounsaturated fats, which are essential in a healthy diet.
-These fats can also lower blood sugar levels naturally, reduce inflammation, and help with insulin sensitivity.
+These fats can also lower blood sugar levels naturally, reduce inflammation, and help with sensitivity.
 Avocados can also be used to bake and cook — even as a substitution for butter.

 4. Say yes to cruciferous vegetables